ThreeFDDI/ATBS/README.md

 # Automate The Boring Stuff

-My journey through the automatetheboringstuff.com Python course
+My journey through the automatetheboringstuff.com Python course by Al Sweigart.